masrufjaman/Coffee-Junkie/README.md

 # Coffee-Junkie
- It's just a html based web page
+ It's a coffee shop project.
+Using HTML & CSS.